 Sure, roll your eyes when the guy who works at a running store tells you to buy quality shoes.
 But the reality is that no single piece of gear is more critical to your health and completion of your race than a good pair of running shoes.
-A running store like Fleet Feet or one of innumerable others around the country will carry the widest selection of shoes specifically designed for running, and they’ll have knowledgeable staff who can listen to your concerns, evaluate your needs, and pair you with several pair of perfect trainers.
+A running store like Fleet Feet or one of the innumerable others around the country will carry the widest selection of shoes specifically designed for running, and they’ll have knowledgeable staff who can listen to your concerns, evaluate your needs, and pair you with several pairs of perfect trainers.
 All you’ll have to do is pick.
 Wear your high school basketball shorts, calf-length socks, and that cotton t-shirt you got for switching cable providers, but don’t scrimp on shoes.

 Regarding all the other things you can wear, socks should be second.
 The singular line of defense between your toes and your shoe over a baker’s dozen miles, they’ll wick sweat and reduce the likelihood of blisters.
-They’re great, and if you don’t mind washing them out after each run, at least buy a singular pair.
+They’re great, and if you don’t mind washing them out after each run, at least buy one pair.

-Specialized running shorts and shirts are also useful — they’ll move moisture and reduce chafing.
+Specialized running shorts and shirts are also useful — they’ll remove moisture and reduce chafing.
 A hat’s nice for blazing summer runs, and a good jacket and gloves are the only way you’ll get through winter training.

-But listen: Buy some good shoes.
+But listen: Buy some good shoes no matter what.

 What’s the best piece of tech you can bring with you on a run?
 It’s either an analog, non-smart digital watch or your trusty smartphone.
-Use either of their time functions and learn to feel what easy, regular, half marathon, and hard paces feel like.
+Use either of their time functions, and learn to feel what easy, regular, half marathon, and hard paces feel like.

 Before the run, you want something light on the stomach, easily digestible, and filled with carbs, which will power your miles.
 Bananas and peanut butter are a favorite, though you can experiment with what works for you.
 (Trust us, if it’s not working, you’ll be behind the nearest bush knowing it firsthand.)

 During the run, taking in carbs and liquids will prepare you for race day as well as provide sustained energy throughout.
-You’re looking for convenience here as well as digestibility, and many prefer specially designed products like gels (a syrup-like substance), gummies, or sports drinks.
+You’re looking for convenience here as well as digestibility, and many prefer specially-designed products like gels (a syrup-like substance), gummies, or sports drinks.
 The former two require something to wash them down, so you’ll need water available.
 However, this list is not comprehensive, and many non-run-specific products purchased at your local grocery store can work.
 Avoid items that are high in fiber, which may cause stomach issues along the way.

-Finally, after the run you’re looking to replenish and recover, so select things that have both protein and carbs.
+Finally, after the run, you’re looking to replenish and recover, so select things that have both protein and carbs.
 Ideally, you want a one-to-four ratio of the former to the latter, and you want to get this down within 30 minutes of your run.
 Plan on eating a good meal about 90 minutes after your run to seal the deal, and drink plenty of water.

 There’s no question that training for your half marathon is going to take it out of you.
-The best way you can recover from your runs and allow your body to adapt is by taking care of your muscles and providing adequate rest.
+The best way you can recover from your runs and allow your body to adapt is by taking care of your muscles and getting adequate rest.

 Foam rollers, lacrosse balls, ice baths, and other methods and gadgets are useful in treating and preventing minor running injuries.
-But for Garbutt’s clients, he’s found the most effective tool in the kit is a massage gun.
+But for Garbutt’s clients, he’s found the most effective tool in the kit is a recovery massage gun.
 These handheld devices require zero space in which to operate, and they’re easy to use while you’re watching Netflix or talking with your parents on the phone.
 Most situations can be turned into recovery sessions.

 On sleep, get your eight hours.
 Hell, get nine hours.
 A bad night’s rest can manifest itself in poor performance the next day.
 But the easiest way Garbutt has found to help his clients get more rest is with a nap.
-“It’s the easiest way to boost your recovery, especially if you’re feeling that cumulative fatigue, week after week,” he says.
+“It’s the easiest way to boost your recovery, especially if you’re feeling that cumulative fatigue, week after week,” he said.
 Even just a few days a week can work wonders.